This article was first published on 14 September 2021.

 Their story arcs are usually a lot more well-written

-The downsides of the second lead trope is the reason why we love them
+The downsides of the second lead trope are also the reasons why we love them

 Second lead syndrome exists because, to some extent, they symbolise what we want for our real-life relationships.
 The reason for this is because second lead characters have the tendency to be Mary Sues, which refers to an over-idealised character.
 This makes these characters too clean or too flawless, an object of wish fulfilment for both the writer and the viewers.
 It’s not that big of a deal considering that most dramas and films have an aspirational aspect to them.
 But it also makes a character too unrealistic.